Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Pre-tax remuneration paid by your employer, including salary, fees and fringe benefits of the previous financial year.
+- Pre-tax remuneration paid by your employer, including salary, fees and fringe benefits of the previous financial year.

-Retirement plan contributions made by your employer.
+- Retirement plan contributions made by your employer.

-Commissions and bonuses paid by your employer.
+- Commissions and bonuses paid by your employer.

-Self-employed worker, directors and partners
+Self-employed worker, contractors and partners

-Income generated due to the worker’s own exertion minus expenses that have occurred during the previous financial year.
+- Income generated due to the worker’s own exertion minus expenses that have occurred during the previous financial year.

 In this case your income and benefit amount are assessed when you make a claim.
 When you make a claim you will also need to provide financial documents, so if your income has changed since you applied for the policy, your benefit will also change to reflect your income.
 An indemnity policy is often cheaper in premiums than an agreed value policy, and can be ideal if you are in a steady job with regular pay raises and benefits.